 A number of these tools are very good in suggesting topics or subtitles, scraping raw data and transforming it into sensible information, or even auto-completing sentences and paragraphs.
 You just need a human writer to distinguish between utter nonsense and a good idea that might have not occurred to them otherwise.
-Some more advanced AI writing tools like Writesonic, Jarvis, or Article Forge can be very helpful in this respect.
+Some more advanced AI writing tools like Writesonic, Jasper, or Article Forge can be very helpful in this respect.

 Also, as we’ve already seen, AI can be useful for short, simple forms but it still needs to be overlooked by a person.
 Just like with design, programming, and other creative fields, humans and AI complement each other very well, with AI basically handling the boring part of the job.